proxima-one/plonky2/starky2/src/starky2lib/rlp/ARCHITECTURE.md

 2. A call stack
 3. the "output stack"`, which is a read-only memory we use in a "stack-like" manner containing the RLP-encoded results which may be read by "popping" the entire "stack".
 We can get away with a read-only memory because we only ever "write" to an address once.

 The "input" memory is an instance of the `ro_memory` STARK.
-Both stacks are instances of the "ro_stack" STARK.
-Note that, by convention, the "ro_stack" STARK grows "up" - i.e. the top of the stack starts at address 0 and, as items are pushed, the address of the top of the stack increases.
+The call stack is an instance of the "stack" STARK. the "output stack" is an instance of the "ro_memory" stark.
+By convention, we say stacks grow "up" - i.e. the top of the stack starts at some base address (0 for the call stack, 1 for the output "stack") and, as items are pushed, the address of the top of the stack increases.

 > Potential Optimization: In hindsight the output stack doesn't need to be a stack because we never pop from it.
 It can absolutely be a RO memory with a continuous address space, and an RO memory is probably slightly cheaper (though probably not by much).
 We can also lose 5 columns from the state machine due to not needing a timestamp column.